jdberry/tag/README.md

 	tag -tgm \* *

 You may use the --enter or --descend options to display the contents of, or recursively descend through, any directories provided.
-This is similar to the --find operation, but operates recursively: there may be differences in performance and/or output ordering in particular cases:
+This is similar to the --find operation, but operates recursively.
+There may be differences in performance and/or output ordering in particular cases:

     tag --match \* --descend .